deep-finder/tirfm-deepfinder/README.md

 #### Annotate exocytose events

+The recommended way to annotate exocytose events is to use the [`napari-exodeepfinder`](https://github.com/deep-finder/napari-exodeepfinder) plugin but it is also possible to use other software as long as the output annotations respect the format described bellow.

-Annotate the exocytose events in the movies with the [`napari-exodeepfinder`](https://github.com/deep-finder/napari-exodeepfinder) plugin:
+Annotate the exocytose events in the movies with the `napari-exodeepfinder` plugin:

 - Follow the install instructions, and open napari.
 - In the menu, choose `Plugins > Napari DeepFinder > Annotation`  to open the annotation tools.